projectsyn/reclass-rs/README.md

 ## Setup local development environment for Python bindings

-1. Create a local virtualenv for running Python tests and install [maturin] and pytest
+1. Create a local virtualenv for running Python tests and install [maturin], pytest and the Kapitan reclass fork

     ```
     python -m venv .venv
     source .venv/bin/activate
-    pip install maturin pytest
+    pip install maturin pytest kapicorp-reclass
     ```

 2. Build the reclass-rs Python library and install it in the virtualenv